mbarnig/Marylux-648-TTS-Corpus/README.md

 * Luxembourgish utterances :
 * Luxembourgish words :

-I optimzed this dataset to create a luxembourgish synthetic voice **Luxi** by  training a deep machine learning system based on neural networks.
+I optimized this dataset to create a luxembourgish synthetic voice **Luxi** by  training a deep machine learning system based on neural networks.